elbartohub/myWhisper/README.md

 - Use the web interface for easy uploads and progress tracking.
 - Edit `custom_dict.txt` to fine-tune translation results.
 - All output files (SRT, TXT) are saved with the same base name as your input file.
+- Any extra spaces between Chinese words (e.g. `算法的 實際`) caused by translation will be automatically removed in the final output.

 ---